Holidays

 The devil doesn’t take a break so don’t let your guard down

-See also: feasts, refresh, relaxation.
+See also: Christmas, Easter, feasts, Halloween, refresh, relaxation.